NobodyXu/bookmarks/remote_access/mosh/intro.md

  - intermittent connectivity
  - intelligent local echo and line editing to reduce the effects of "network lag" on high-latency connections

-Mosh uses `UDP` instead of `TCP` to
+Mosh uses `UDP` instead of `TCP` to avoid blocking all subsequence packages when one is lost

- - avoid blocking all subsequence packages when one is lost
+and it use State Synchronization Protocol to
- - transmit the latest screen and skipping the intermediate state
+ - only **transmit** changed part of screen

-and it use State Synchronization Protocol to only **transmit** changed part of screen.
+ - only refresh under the limit of the network

 More onto the details [here][2].